 No idea is a bad idea, business coach Christy Wright says.
-If you’re struggling to know whether your ideas can develop into a successful YouEconomy venture, try this exercise:
+If you’re struggling to know whether your ideas can develop into a successful business venture, try this exercise:

 On a blank piece of paper, draw a grid with six columns.
 Atop the columns, fill in six S’s: story, skills, strengths, situation, social and solution.
 In rows to the left of your columns, list your ideas.
 This is not the time to be picky; list as many as you can think of.
 If you’re struggling, use the categories as a guide.

-This is your background, the details of your life that drew you to this idea in the first place.
+This is your background, the details and the goals of your life that drew you to this idea in the first place.
 Brainstorm as many ideas from your background as you can.
-For example, if your grandmother passed down the best gingerbread cookie recipe, then you might be onto something.
+For example, if your grandmother passed down the best gingerbread cookie recipe and you’re considering opening a bakery, then you might be onto something.

 This is pretty straightforward.
 What certifications or credentials do you have?
 What’s your education background?
 If you didn’t finish high school or attend college, don’t worry.
 Starting a side gig doesn’t require an MBA.
 We’re looking to bring what you already have to the marketplace.